Here’s your handy checklist for all the little essentials you don’t want to be without when you’re in the field.

 Mosquito spray: keep those pesky biters at bay.

-Fabulous fancy-dress: Wonderfruit welcomes outlandish outfits, the more colorful and outrageous the better.
+Fabulous fancy-dress: Wonderfruit welcomes outlandish outfits, the more colorful and outrageous the better (but remember: wearing culturally insensitive costumes is never cool).

 Meanwhile, by the same token, there are a couple of items we would suggest you don’t bring: